-Goldfish are hardy and adaptable fish and can go for up to 2 weeks without eating.
-However, just because they can go for a long period without eating, it does not mean that is recommended to not feed your goldfish for extended periods of time.
+Goldfish are hardy and adaptable fish, and healthy adults housed in the right conditions can go for up to 2 weeks without eating.
+However, just because they can go for a long period without eating, it does not mean that it is recommended to not feed your goldfish for extended periods of time.

 Feeding your goldfish the right foods on a regular feeding schedule is important for their health and vitality.
 Goldfish need food as fuel to be able to swim and go about their daily activities normally.

 If you are wondering if you can leave your goldfish without food while you are on vacation or if you are merely curious as to how long goldfish can survive without being fed, then this article has all the answers for you!

 How Long Can Goldfish Go Without Food?

 The exact duration of how long a goldfish can survive without eating depends on the current state of your goldfish’s health, the water temperature, and their age.
 If the goldfish is already malnourished and being fed an improper diet, then they have a shorter period of survival if they are deprived of food.
 A healthy adult goldfish can go for approximately 1–2 weeks without food before they start to lose weight and develop adverse signs associated with prolonged fasting.
 It is important to note that goldfish that are hibernating can go much longer without food, although fancy variations of goldfish don’t have as great a fasting capacity as their common counterparts or koi.